CNA-Tech/Apps-on-PKS/istio/README.md

 ### Step 5: Install Istio Using the Helm Manifest

-Perform the following commands to create a namespace for both PKS and VMware Cloud PKS and install Istio via the Helm manifest:
+Perform the following commands to create a namespace and install Istio via the Helm manifest:

 ```
 kubectl create namespace istio-system